Unfair Dismissal and Wrongful Dismissal Claims: Our Pricing Structure

 We have a specialist employment team who have been providing expert advice and assistance in employment related matters since 1999.

-There are currently three people who may work on your matter.
+There are currently two people who may work on your matter.
 All work is supervised by Steve Walker, Director, Solicitor and Head of our Employment Department.

 Steve Walker – Director and Solicitor